Funding a Scholarship

 A named endowed scholarship can be established at Bishop Fenwick with a gift of $25,000 or more.
 Typically the principal of the scholarship remains intact, with the scholarship amount reflecting the interest earned from the previous year.
 Specific criteria can be established but must be consistent with the mission and policies of Bishop Fenwick High School.
 The Bishop Fenwick Scholarship Committee administers all scholarships according to the established criteria.
 Additional gifts can be made to the fund to grow the principal of the fund, thus adding to the scholarship amount for a student.

-Bishop Fenwick High School is extremely grateful to the individuals and families who have provided scholarship opportunities to our students.
+Bishop Fenwick High School is extremely grateful to the individuals and families who have provided scholarship opportunities for our students.

 This scholarship was created by Salvatore and Kathryn’s three children; Donald ‘60, Daniel ‘67 and Annette, to honor their parents and their commitment to Catholic education.
 Both Salvatore – “Tony” and Kathryn – “Kate” were active volunteers and supporters of Holy Trinity School and Bishop Fenwick from the beginning, donating money to start Fenwick and supporting the Manchester Road building as well.
 During their marriage of 50 years, they proudly gave their time and talent to numerous other charities in the Middletown area.
 This scholarship provides assistance to students with demonstrated financial need and is based on fund interest.